 While your tumultuous relationship or cantankerous neighbor might cause you stress in your personal life, avoid bringing them up during an interview.
 You don’t want to give the impression that you’ll be someone who brings drama into the workplace.

 Get too wrapped up in emotions

-Don’t spend too much time talking about the negative ways stress affects you.
-Everyone has emotions, but a strong candidate is able to manage them effectively so they don’t interfere with the ability to do their job.
+Don’t spend too much time discussing the negative ways stress affects you.
+Everyone has emotions, but a strong candidate can manage them effectively, so they don’t interfere with the ability to do their job.

-Preparing for tricky questions ahead of time will help you stay calm and collected during your interview, which is just one more way to show that you’re a pro in dealing with pressure.
+Preparing for tricky questions ahead of time will help you stay calm and collected during your interview, which is just one more way to show that you’re a pro at dealing with pressure.